slackapi/onboarding-example/README.md

 ## Running Locally

 ### Environment
-This app requires three environment variables.
+This app requires two environment variables.

 * `TOKEN` - The Slack token used to post messages
 * `PORT` - The port to host the webserver on